Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Began learning Redux.

 **Thoughts:** I *think* I understand the use case for Redux, at least in terms of React.
 It can be used to more easily manage a state that is going to have tons of data.
 That said, some of the syntax is lost on me right now, and I sort of feel like there's more than meets the eye.
 I can't wait to actually work with Redux a bit.

+### Day 73: Saturday, March 23th, 2019

+**Today's Progress:** Struggling with Redux

+**Thoughts:** I'm really struggling with Redux.
+I understand why it's useful in React, but the syntax and how the code actually works really isn't sticking for me.
+I might see if I can find another resource for Redux specifically, because I already know React pretty well.
+I like how Stephen Grider teaches React, but for some reason, the Redux section of his course isn't working for me right now, and I'm not sure why.